“Now, there is no gatekeeper.

 Look at the rest of the market

 It’s important that your book looks professional and the downfall of many self-published books is that they look, well, self-published!
-At the very least it is worth taking a good, hard look at how the professionals do it.
+It’s worth taking a good, hard look at how the professionals do it.
 Study books that have been published in the same genre or subject area as yours – what do they have in common?
 Then go about making your book fit in.
+More about this here.

-Unless you are a very experienced designer, avoid a desire to produce something that looks radically different.
-A book cover needs to be unique, but help align the reader’s expectations to what the book will be about.
+Unless you are a very experienced designer, avoid creating a cover that looks radically different.
+A book cover needs to be unique, but more importantly, it needs to communicate what your book is about.
 Think how similar the covers of thrillers are – that’s no accident.

 What will your cover look like as a thumbnail?

-With online becoming increasingly important for bookselling, bear in mind that your book has to stand out as a thumbnail image because that’s how most people are going to come across it.
-Shrink your book cover down to about an eighth of its full size.
-If you can’t read the title or author, and nothing else stands out then you should look at increase those font sizes and bringing up the contrast with stronger colours or bolder text!
+With more and more people buying their books online now, bear in mind that your book has to stand out as a thumbnail image.
+Test this by shrinking your book cover down to about an eighth of its full size.
+If you can’t read the title or author name and nothing else stands out, then you should look at increasing those font sizes and bringing up the contrast with stronger colours or bolder text.

 Should I hire a professional book cover designer?

-Printing companies tend to have very strict requirements on how the cover is formatted – amongst other things, you need to ensure that the bleed is correct, the right colour set is being used, the cover is a high enough resolution and the spine width has been calculated correctly.
+Printing companies tend to have very strict requirements on how book covers are formatted.
+Amongst other things, you need to ensure that the bleed is correct, the right colour set is being used, the cover is a high enough resolution and the spine width has been calculated correctly.

 “Learning to use some of the more